Can you punch a hole into ice if you dive underneath it?

 If you’re not living in moderate and tropical climates then one thing you do face is that bodies of water can be frozen during winter.
 This opens an opportunity for many (or few) divers to go ice diving and explore a lake underneath the solid ice.

-Can you or can you not break through?
+Can you or can you not break through the ice?

 One question if you’re interested in looking at this type of diving might be whether you could break through the ice from underneath in case you had to.
 What do you think?
 Can you or not?